awoubshet2024/microservices/README.md

 # Demo
-This project is about microservices that handle customer information along with its dependent.
+This project is about microservices that handle customer information along with its dependents.